Coldplay: Musical and lyrical style

-Coldplay have explored many musical styles throughout their career, with their sound being considered alternative rock, alternative pop, pop rock, post-Britpop, soft rock, and pop.
-After winning a Grammy Award for Best Rock Album in 2009, Martin jokingly stated in his acceptance speech that they were "limestone rock", in comparison to "hard rock".
+Coldplay have explored many musical styles throughout their career, with their sound being considered alternative rock, alternative pop, pop rock, post-Britpop, soft rock and pop.
+After winning a Grammy Award for Best Rock Album in 2009, Martin jokingly stated in his acceptance speech that they were "limestone rock" in comparison to "hard rock".
 The extended plays released in 1998 and 1999 have characteristics of dream pop, setting them apart from future releases.
-Their first studio album, Parachutes (2000), was described as "melodic pop" which combined "bits of distorted guitar riffs and swishing percussion", being "exquisitely dark and artistically abrasive".
-Berryman called it "a quiet, polite record", while Champion compared the lyrics to Lou Reed's "Perfect Day", as they are "quite moody" but with "twists that imply optimism", ultimately creating an album defined by the contrast between "beautiful and happy" messages and "really, really sad" sounds.
+Their first studio album, Parachutes (2000), was described as melodic pop which combined "bits of distorted guitar riffs and swishing percussion", being "exquisitely dark and artistically abrasive".
+Berryman called it a "quiet, polite record", while Champion has compared the lyrics to Lou Reed's "Perfect Day", as they are moody but with twists that imply optimism, ultimately making an album defined by the contrast between beautiful and happy messages and notoriously sad sounds.

 On the other hand, 2002's A Rush of Blood to the Head is full of "plaintive strums, weary arpeggios and pained melodies", along with a sense of urgency and heartbreak.
-During an interview, Martin stated the record's title means "doing something on impulse".
-Critics described it as larger, darker, and colder than its predecessor, praising Coldplay for showing a "newfound confidence" as well.
-This style was kept for their third album, X&Y (2005), although with the addition of electronic influences and extensive use of synthesizers, having a grander scale in terms of both sound and existential themes.
+During an interview, Martin affirmed the title means "doing something on impulse".
+Music critics described it as larger, darker and colder than its predecessor, praising Coldplay for showing a newfound confidence as well.
+This style was kept for their third album, X&Y (2005), although now with the addition of electronic influences and extensive use of synthesisers, having a grander scale in terms of both sound and existential themes.
 Craig McLean from The Guardian called it "the work of an increasingly driven, punchier band", describing the melodies as "heartfelt stuff, with thumping guitar lines and emotive piano".
-Lyrics from the record have been considered "ruminations on Martin's doubts, fears, hopes, and loves", with words that "are earnest and vague, so listeners can identify with the underlying concepts in the songs".
-Kevin Devine from Hybrid Magazine wrote that Buckland's "gleaming guitar sound gives X&Y a euphonic radiance", and thematically, the album contains a "running thread of importance of trying, as well as the need for basic communication amongst the cacophony of confusion in the world".
+Lyrics have been described as the ruminations on Martin's "doubts, fears, hopes, and loves", with words that "are earnest and vague, so listeners can identify with the underlying concepts in the songs".